nesfit/bonnet-ics-library/README.md

 ## Introduction

-This project
+This project...

 ## Environment

-The individual projects can be compiled in Linux with installed dependencies.
+The individual projects can be compiled in Linux OS with installed dependencies.

 ### Dependencies